 Risks of Giving a Recorded Statement Without Legal Advice

 Recorded statements may seem informal, but they are anything but.
 Once you’re on the record, even small misstatements or offhand comments can be used by insurance adjusters to dispute your injuries or shift fault onto you.
-Here are some of the most common mistakes people make during recorded statements and how they can damage your claim:
+Conflicting accounts of what happened can quickly turn into liability disputes, which is why it’s important to understand what to do if the other driver lies about the accident.
+Here are some of the most common mistakes people make during recorded statements and how they can damage your claim.

 “I’m feeling okay now.”Downplays the seriousness of your injuriesUsed to argue you weren’t really hurt